top of page

 Q: Why are sidewalk gardens good?
 A: Sidewalk gardens beautify neighborhoods, create a natural habitat for butterflies and bees, reduce stormwater runoff, and increase the lifespan of adjacent trees.

 Q: How much does this cost?
 A: Homeowners will be asked to pay a portion of the cost for installing sidewalk gardens.
 Much of the costs will be paid by donations from the community.
-Friends of Slow Sanchez is raising around $20,000 of donations per block of the Sanchez Greenway.
+Friends of Slow Sanchez has raised over $22,000 of donations so far to support the Sanchez Greenway.
+Pricing is as follows:

 Here is a detailed list of potential sidewalk gardens by street: